Glasgow Prestwick Airport: Ground transport

+Road

+Glasgow Prestwick Airport connects with the UK motorway network via the A77 on to the M77.
+This allows Glasgow to be reached by road from the airport in 40 minutes and Edinburgh in just over 1 hour and 30 minutes.

 Rail

-Prior to the opening of Inverness Airport Railway Station in 2023 Prestwick airport was the only airport in Scotland with its own railway station, Prestwick International Airport railway station, built by the airport in 1994.
+Prior to the opening of Inverness Airport railway station in 2023, Prestwick airport was the only airport in Scotland with its own railway station, Prestwick International Airport railway station, built by the airport in 1994.
 The station is connected to the terminal by an enclosed walkway over the A79 road, and platforms are accessed by stairs, escalators and lifts.
-The station building continues to be owned and operated by the Airport, and not by Network Rail or ScotRail.
+The station building continues to be owned and operated by the airport, and not by Network Rail or ScotRail.
 The track through the station itself remains the responsibility of Network Rail.